kheera/docker-laravel-starter-pack/README.md

 1. docker-compose up
 1. For development, run npm run watch from the host machine.

+Sets up:
+* Ubuntu 22.04,
-Sets up Ubuntu 20, Apache 2 and Laravel 8.
-Also includes vue and webpack.
+* Apache 2 and
+* Laravel 8.
+* Also includes
+* vue w/ Laravel